-We can again show that the context laws hold for this definition (see Appendix C.2).
-As an example, we can instantiate $\odot$ as list append # with the empty list as the unit element to transform the reverse function:
+We can again show that the context laws hold for this definition (see App.
+B.2 in the supplement).
+As an example, we can instantiate $\odot$ as list append + with the empty list as the unit element to transform the reverse function: